 A: Is there another material you can find at home that you can substitute for the missing item?
 For example, use a shoelace instead of twine.

 A: The Horizon Project is possible thanks to Let's Talk Science's project delivery partners for their vision and to our many donors who generously contributed to the project.

 Q: Is it possible to get this in another language?

 A: The Horizon kits were produced in both English and French.
 Unfortunately, we do not ship individual packages or small numbers of packages at this time.
 Please check with the centre where you received your book to see if they have another language available.
 We can also send you an electronic copy of the booklet in the other language.
 Please contact Elisabeth Butler at email@example.com to request an electronic copy.

 Q: How to return the survey and other documents?

 A: Use the business reply envelope in the package to return the information at no cost.
-If they lost the envelope, provide them with the address.
-If workload allows, offer to take the survey answers down by phone and enter them into the draw.

 Q: Questions about the draw